 Author’s Note: Of the six Clippers draft picks who won an NBA championship during their playing careers, three never played a single game for the franchise.
 Byron Scott, who won three rings, was selected by the San Diego Clippers with the fourth overall pick of the 1983 draft but was traded to the Lakers just a couple of months later.
 Danny Ferry, who won a championship with San Antonio in his final NBA season, was taken with the second selection of the 1989 draft but opted to play in Italy rather than sign with the Clippers.
 Finally, Tyson Chandler was selected by the Clippers with the second overall pick of the 2001 draft and then traded to the Chicago Bulls on the same day.
 Chandler won a championship in his first season with the Mavericks in 2011.
 The championship-winning Clipper draft picks who actually played for the franchise were Craig Hodges (a third round pick from the 1982 draft who won two rings with the Bulls), Lamar Odom (the fourth overall selection in the 1999 draft and winner of two championships with the Lakers and Shaun Livingston.

-You can read more about Shaun Livingston in "THE CURSE: The Colorful & Chaotic History of the LA Clippers" by visiting Amazon or clicking here.
+You can read more about Shaun Livingston in "THE CURSE: The Colorful & Chaotic History of the LA Clippers" by clicking here.

 Copyright © 2015